 The Emory Division of Pediatric Radiology provides services to Children's Healthcare of Atlanta at both its Egleston and Hughes Spalding locations.
 The NICU at Grady Memorial Hospital, Emory Johns Creek Hospital, and Emory University Hospital Midtown are also serviced.
-With a staff of eleven radiologists, more than 125,000 pediatric examinations are read from the five covered hospitals, as well as four outpatient immediate-care locations.
+With a staff of seventeen radiologists, more than 165,000 pediatric examinations are read from the five covered hospitals, as well as four outpatient immediate-care locations.
 Interventional radiology and some neuroradiology coverage are provided by the respective divisions of the Department of Radiology.
-Pediatric Radiology covers: general radiography, fluoroscopy, CT, ultrasound, nuclear medicine, bone densitometry, PET/CT, and MR imaging.
+Pediatric Radiology covers: general radiography, fluoroscopy, CT, ultrasound, nuclear medicine, bone densitometry, PET/CT, Cardiac CT, and MR imaging.
 Radiopharmaceutical therapy with I-131 for thyroid disease and I-131 MIBG for neuroblastoma are also performed.
 All of the new equipment utilizes protocols designed to address the specific needs of children, including precise configuration to accurately diagnose clinical questions, minimize radiation exposure, and reduce the need for sedation.

 - Stephen F. Simoneaux,